 In some cases, victims of asbestos exposure or their families are worried that filing an asbestos lawsuit will impact a person’s ability to collect Veterans Affairs (VA) benefits, Social Security disability insurance, or pensions.
 In most circumstances, pursuing a claim will not impact other benefits a person may be receiving.

 Families Come First

-Whether or not a loved one wished to pursue legal action against that companies produced, used, or sold asbestos-containing products, they most likely did not want to leave their family behind with mountains of medical-related debt.
+Whether or not a loved one wished to pursue legal action against the companies that produced, used, or sold asbestos-containing products, they most likely did not want to leave their family behind with mountains of medical-related debt.

 Sokolove Law has been helping the victims of asbestos exposure and their families for over 40 years.
 During that time, our firm has helped thousands of families recover from the devastation caused by mesothelioma and other asbestos-related diseases.